-Is the coronavirus (COVID-19) keeping diners cooped up at home, and out of your restaurant?
-Since the outbreak, operators have seen a rise in demand for food delivery and a decline in dine-in numbers.
+Since the coronavirus (COVID-19) outbreak, operators have seen a rise in demand for food delivery and a decline in dine-in numbers.
+A trend that experts suggest is likely to last.
 As an F&B operator, this presents you with a unique opportunity to enhance your food delivery menu—focusing on meals that can be delivered to customers who will enjoy your dishes in the comfort (and safety) of home.

 Here are a few useful tips for increasing the demand of your food delivery offerings.

-Increase sales of specific dishes (and your restaurant as a whole) by appealing to the health-conscious side of diners who prefer having their meals at home.
+Increase sales of specific dishes (and your restaurant as a whole) by appealing to the adventurous side of diners.
 Here’s how you can do so:

-- Identify a selection of dishes that are great for building immunity, then group these dishes and place them at the top of your menu—preferably under an “Immunity Boost” section to draw attention.
+- Identify a selection of dishes that are inspired by trending international flavors, then group these dishes and place them at the top of your menu.

-- Work with food delivery operators to promote your selection of immunity-boosting dishes.
+- Work with food delivery operators to promote your selection of buzz-worthy dishes.

 A good selection of choices should (at least) include: